-The key looked different… it had no grooves in the side, just smooth.
+The key looked different: It had no grooves on the side—just smooth.

-Furthermore, the key was attached to a brightly colored postcard that claimed “You’ve Won!”
+Furthermore, the key was attached to a brightly colored postcard that proclaimed, “You’ve won!”

 Did it have my attention?

 I had to continue reading, despite the fact that I knew this was just another piece of junk mail.
-Looking over the card I saw that a local car dealership was giving away a free car to someone who would come down and test drive a car this weekend.
-(Reading the small print I see that the odds of winning the car was 1/3,000,000 but the odds of winning a free cup of coffee was 2,999,999/3,000,000.
-I wonder which prize I won…)
+Looking over the card, I learned that a local car dealership was giving away a free car to someone who would come down and test drive a car for the weekend.
+(Reading the fine print, I also learned that the odds of winning the car was 1/3,000,000, but the odds of winning a free cup of coffee was 2,999,999/3,000,000.
+I wonder which prize I won.)

-Simple: this is direct mail marketing, and it’s used by millions of marketers all across the world to sell products.
-From cars, to insurance, to mortgages, to electric fireplaces and more, direct mail marketing is a proven technique for growing your business.
+Simple: This is direct mail marketing, and it’s used by millions of marketers all across the world to sell products—from cars and insurance to mortgages, electric fireplaces, and more.
+Across multiple industries, direct mail marketing is a proven technique for growing your business.

-Direct mail is the practice of sending mail to a targeted list of people with the assumption that a very small percentage will respond to the campaign.
-Chances are you receive a lot of direct mail every single day in your mail box at home and just consider it “junk mail” and toss it in the trash (like the postcard with the key I mentioned above.)
+Direct mail is mail sent to a targeted list of people with the assumption that a very small percentage will respond to the campaign.
+Chances are you receive a lot of direct mail every single day in your mailbox at home and just consider it “junk mail” and toss it in the trash (like the postcard with the key I mentioned above).

 Have you ever wondered why they send this junk mail?
-Because a small percentage will end up responding to the mail and a small percentage of those will end up buying the product – making their campaign worth the expense.
+A small percentage will end up responding to the mail, and a small percentage of that percentage will end up buying the product, making their campaign worth the expense.
 At its core, direct mail marketing is about one thing: playing the odds.
-Let me give you an example of what I mean:
+Let me give you an example of what I mean.